 The crypto space has reached a significant turning point, compared to what it was even just about a year ago.
-Where buying, selling, and trading of money were once considered highly risky and in some cases even a sham, the crypto industry has become more mainstream than ever.
+Where buying, selling, and trading cryptocurrencies were once considered highly risky and in some cases even a sham, the crypto industry has become more mainstream than ever.
 New entrants are entering the market every day, regulators’ interest is growing in the space, and both retail and institutional investors alike are getting educated about crypto.

 Self-Custody Crypto Wallet: Hot and Cold Wallets